 We also like that this is a broad-spectrum formula, which means it protects against both UVA and UVB rays.
 It has SPF 30 and a non-greasy formula that dries and gets absorbed fast.

 ❌Possible breakouts for those with very sensitive skin

-Sun Bum SPF30 Reef-Friendly Sunscreen
+RUNNERS-UP: Sun Bum SPF30 Reef-Friendly Sunscreen

 If you’re looking for another option, why not try the Sun Bum Sunscreen?
 This one is dermatologist-approved to be a broad-spectrum formula that protects against UVA and UVB rays.
 It’s also oil-free and infused with Vitamin E to help nourish your skin.